UD-S24-CISC181/hw8-webez-basics-walkthrough/webez-basics.md

 - Handle margin
 - Handle background color

-## 7) Timer Component
+## 5) Deploy Your Site

-Make a new component: Timer
+Deploy the repo

-- webez component timer
+- Deploy the repo
-- Create the component and add it to MainComponent, don't forget to import
+  - On the github site, go to Settings
-- Add a span to display the time
+  - Click Pages on the left
-- Timer event binding to function that increases the number
+  - Change the source dropdown to be Github Actions